 Top 10 reasons to visit Xinjiang

 Xinjiang Uygur Autonomous Region, located in the northwest of China, is praised highly as the “Home of Singing and Dancing” for its unique folk culture and custom.
-It is a must-see area for many travellers, here are 10 reasons to visit Xinjiang:
+It is a must-see area for many travelers, here are 10 reasons to visit Xinjiang:

 1) Minority Culture – If you want a glimpse of China like you have never seen before, then the Xinjiang province would be a great destination to begin to appreciate the ethnic diversity in China.
 Xinjiang literally translates into Mandarin as “New Frontier”, but offers a window into ancient trade routes in desert landscapes.
 Home to Chinese Muslims, Xinjiang boasts a total of 9 million Uighurs, which constitute over half of their population.